Godofbrowser/codeclass-paydate-calculator/README.md

 -checks if a pay-date falls withing weekends
 -checks if a pay-date falls withing those specified holidays

-And prints out the valid paydays according to a certain algorithm.
+And prints out the valid paydays.